International Journal of Statistics and Applied Mathematics

 How to cite this article:

-Lameck Ondieki Agasa, George Otieno Orwa and Joel Kibiwot Koima.
+Lameck Ondieki Agasa, George Otieno Orwa, Joel Kibiwot Koima.
 Bayesian analysis of dynamic correlation -multivariate stochastic volatility (DC-MSV) model.
-International Journal of Statistics and Applied Mathematics.
-2017; 2(6): 09-15.
+Int J Stat Appl Math 2017;2(6):09-15.